eclipse-threadx/getting-started/docs/using-azure-rtos.md

 1. Entering the ThreadX kernel
 1. Initializing the board
-1. Initializing the network
+1. Starting the network
-1. Initializing the SNTP client
+1. Starting the SNTP client
 1. Starting the IoT Hub thread

 ### Azure_config.h